 How Long Do You Have To Claim Workers’ Comp in Michigan?

-If making a claim in writing, a USPS certified letter return receipt requested will provide evidence that claim was indeed timely made.
-Payment of workers’ comp benefits in the past can also be used as evidence that claim was previously made.
+Payment of work injury benefits in the past can also be used as evidence that claim was previously made.

 1 and 2 Year Back Rules